1 Day In Tahiti

 Teahupo’o is not only the surf capital of French Polynesia, it’s also the end of the coastal road.
 Park your car, watch the young surfers practicing, and don’t forget to check out the breathtaking view behind you.
 I also recommend crossing the bridge and walking through the small village to the rocky beach from where the best views can be enjoyed.
 Every August, this place is packed with the best surfers in the world and their fans.
 Why?
 The waves are simply massive, all part of the Billabong Pro championship.

-The drive back to Papeete is an attraction on its own as the setting sun paints the lagoon and lush mountains in colors that can only be seen in the South Seas.
+The drive back to Papeete is an attraction on its own as the setting sun paints the lagoon and lush mountains in colors that can only be seen in the South Pacific.
 Take it slow and enjoy the view, especially the leg from Teahupo’o to Papara.
 Time your drive so you’ll have enough time to enjoy the final minutes of sunset in Punaauia.
 This is an affluent district in Tahiti that’s perfectly positioned in front of Moorea.
 Park your car in Parque Vaipoopoo and start thinking about moving here.
-If dinner is on your mind, Punaauia has a lot of options.
-The Poke Bar II is next door along with the more upscale Tahiti La Plage.
-More options can be found in nearby Marina Taina.
+If you’re after sunset drinks, you can head to the Intercontinental Resort’s famous Tiki Bar or Te Moana Resort’s Taapuna Beach Bar.

 Sunset over Moorea from Tahiti - French Polynesia